 Mike Wilmott, Churchwarden 2006, Property Group Leader 2008 and 2011.
-Reviewed in 2017 - no changes required.
+Reviewed in 2017 and updated in September 2020 following refurbishment of priest's vestry - no changes required.
+NFA required in 2023 as no changes to fabric of building since last update.

-NB - The Parish Centre was built in 1975 and there is no evidence of asbestos use in its construction; The Estcourt Room is much older, but is currently under the ownership of the Diocese.
+NB - The Parish Centre was built in 1975 and there is no evidence of asbestos use in its construction;